vishwarajanand/SharingWifiViaQRs/README.md

 # Sharing Wifi Via QR Codes

-A quick and easy way to share wifi access using funky QR Code with your own logo.
+A quick and easy way to share wifi access using funky QR Code.

 # Preview